yihuangcomm/EM-DMM/README.md

 # EM-DMM
-Using Experctation-Maximization on Dirichlet Mixture Model
+Using Expectation-Maximization on Dirichlet Mixture Model

 GMM is a popular mixture model.
 Here we explore a DMM model.